DFreeMind/LearnMD/Language/Java/Interview：Java.md

 - Adding java.io.Serializable
 - Changing the access to a field
 - Changing a field from static to non-static or transient to non transient

+### What is a classloader in Java?

+The **Java ClassLoader** is a subset of JVM (Java Virtual Machine) that is responsible for loading the class files.
+Whenever a Java program is executed it is first loaded by the classloader.
+Java provides three built-in classloaders:

+1. Bootstrap ClassLoader
+2. Extension ClassLoader
+3. System/Application ClassLoader

 ## Exception